MailTape/MailTape-v1/_posts/2018-09-02-Kaja-Draksler.md

 # Kaja Draksler's selection

-## The Tahiti Choir – Tahiti Choir Music
+## The Tahitian Choir – Tahiti Choir Music
 _Kaja Draksler_: **"**Folk music always has a very strong impact on me, especially when there are voices involved.
 This is a [choir from Tahiti](https://en.wikipedia.org/wiki/The_Tahitian_Choir).**"**

 ## Craig Taborn – This Voice Says So